allthings/developers/guides/quickstart.md

 ## Obtaining Access

 All authorization on the Allthings Platform is done with [OAuth 2.0](https://oauth.net/2/).
-As a developer, you'll need to create your own OAuth Client to gain access.
+As a developer, you'll need to create an Allthings OAuth Client in the [Developer Console](https://console.allthings.me/projects) to gain access to APIs.

 ### Creating an OAuth Client